sahmed007/sahmed007/README.md

 - Drones
 - Robotics

-I enjoy working with Python, C/C++, JavaScript, and have recently gotten into Rust.
+I enjoy working with Python, C/C++, JavaScript, and have recently gotten into Rust and TypeScript.

 ## Other Places Where You Can Find Me
 - My personal site [samadahmed.com](https://www.samadahmed.com)